radiome-lab/radiome/README.rst

-Configurable Pipeline for the Analysis of Medical Imaging Data
+Configurable Pipeline for the Analysis of Medical Imaging Data.